KevinMartinez1999/RT-POSIX/README.md

 # RT-POSIX
-Implementación en ANSI C, basada en POSIX-RT para un sistema de Tiempo-Real.
+Implementation in ANSI C, based on POSIX-RT for a Real-Time system.